Seeker38/imageSharpening/README.md

 File (make sure you change the input and output path):
-1. Run code by GPU --> gpu.cu
+1. Run code by GPU grayscale--> gpu.cu
-2. Run code by CPu --> cpu.cpp
+2. Run code by CPU grayscale--> cpu.cpp
+3. Run code by GPU color--> color/gpuColor.cu
+4. Run code by CPU color--> color/cpuColor.cpp
-3. Run images comparison --> mainCompare.cpp
+5. Run images comparison --> mainCompare.cpp

 CMake the project using Cmake accorfing to your c/c++ version and CUDA_ARCHITECTURES